dereknovak/TS240-LS/study_guide.md

 ## any

 - By default, types are set to `any`, allowing any primitive or data type to be referenced by a variable.
+(NOT CORRECT)

 ```ts
 let name = 'Derek';